gatsby-inc/sanity-plugin-dashboard-widget-gatsby/README.md

 ### Widget options

-- `siteUrl` - The Gatsby Cloud site url
+- `siteUrl` - The Gatsby Cloud Preview instance/site url

 ## Developing on this module